 I received my scores, but I do not see them on my transcript.
 What do I do?

 If they were sent by The College Board to MSU, the scores may be in processing.
-The heavy load takes time to process.
+The heavy number of scores coming in will take time to process.